banestojanovic/Craftsman/users/user-membership.md

 #### User Membership

-Craftsman theme allows you to create and use membership system as you see fit.
+Craftory theme allows you to create and use membership system as you see fit.
 Based on two types of accounts, craftsman and client \( _find out more about user roles: _[_User Roles_](/users/user-roles.md)_ \)_, you can create their membership options.

 User Membership can be set in theme options, please read below guide on how to do it: